 Options for every stage of your career

 Our school can offer you a range of world-class undergraduate, postgraduate coursework, and postgraduate research degrees.
-At postgraduate level, we’re unique in South Australia in offering three professional master’s programs leading to registration as a psychologist.
+At postgraduate level, we’re unique in South Australia in offering two professional master’s programs leading to registration as a psychologist.
 We also offer combined PhD and master’s degrees for high-achieving students who wish to extend themselves.
 Find out more about our undergraduate and postgraduate degrees.

 The University offers a number of scholarships to potential and currently enrolled undergraduate and postgraduate students, and there are also many others funded by industry and non-profit organisations.
 Just one example is our Research Travel Scholarships, which enable talented students - and that could be you - to study abroad at some of the most prestigious institutions in the world.
 It’s an experience that could open the way for you to engage in cross or in-discipline collaboration with top researchers the world over.

 As a psychology student you can undertake a semester exchange program and study overseas with your choice of a worldwide range of partner universities.
 Our past students have studied at institutions such as Uppsala in Sweden, Cambridge University in the UK, Maastricht and Utrecht Universities in the Netherlands, and Guelph, McMaster and McGill Universities in Canada.
 For more information about studying overseas as a psychology student, contact firstname.lastname@example.org.

 University isn’t all work and no play.
 Joining a student club is a great way to pursue other interests and meet new people.
 From sports and hobbies, to politics and culture, the University of Adelaide has a wide range of student clubs for you to consider.
 As a psychology student, you may find the Psychology Students Association of particular interest.